TurtleEngr/gitproj/doc/user-doc/tutorial/create_a_git-proj_repo.md

     Now would be a good time to setup an external drive for archiving your project: "git proj remote -d pMountPath"

-But first take a look at some of the files created or modified.
+But first, let's take a look at some of the files created or modified.

 \* If you did not have a `~/.gitconfig` file, one was created for you.